zencomputersystems/beesuiteDocs/docs/source/administration.rst

 There have few features can be used after toggle Edit Mode to ON as listed here:

 1. Create new working hour profile
+ Click at the add icon then fill up the mandatory working hour profile name and description.
+Enter start and end working hour.
+ If the working hour is equal to 8 hours, the half day and quarter day working hour will filled up automatically.
+Then click on Create button to complete.

+ NOTE:
+  Tick set as default working hour profile will replaced current default working hour profile.

-2. Edit working hour profile name, working hour (full day, half day, quarter day)
+2. Edit working hour profile name, working hour (full day, half day, quarter day) Select working hour profile name.
+Click on the edit icon and modify the field in the slide-in menu.
+Click on Update button to saved.

 3. Delete working hour profile
+ Select working hour profile name.
+Click on the trash icon to delete unwanted working hour profile.

-4. Assign user to desired profile by using drag & drop individual or bulk
+4. Assign employee to desired profile by using drag & drop individual or bulk
+ - Move one employee
+  To move only one employee.
+Drag the employee card and drop it to another working hour profile.

+ - Move multiple employees
+  Select or tick multiple employee that wanted to move to a same profile.
+Click on ellipses (three vertical dots) icon and select working hour profile to assign in it.

 5. Set as new default working hour profile
+ Select working hour profile name.
+ Select unshaded star icon and click Yes to confirm replacement of current working hour profile.

 Leave Entitlement Setup
 =======================